GC and the American University of Beirut Sign Memorandum of Understanding Establishing a Broad Educational Exchange Partnership

 The agreement will cover a variety of study areas including the sciences, inequality, migration, theatre and Middle Eastern studies

 NEW YORK, Nov.
-XX, 2017 – Representatives of the American University of Beirut (AUB) recently visited The Graduate Center (GC) of the City University of New York to complete a five-year memorandum of understanding (MOU) that will facilitate collaboration on teaching and research opportunities.
+20th, 2017 – Representatives of the American University of Beirut (AUB) recently visited The Graduate Center (GC) of the City University of New York to complete a five-year memorandum of understanding (MOU) that will facilitate collaboration on teaching and research opportunities.
 The MOU covers multiple areas of study including the sciences, inequality, migration, theatre and Middle Eastern studies.

 “Cross-cultural understanding and connections are increasingly critical assets as our world becomes more interdependent,” said GC Provost and Senior Vice President Joy Connolly. ”The Graduate Center is excited to be able to offer our faculty and students the kinds of educational experiences that will nurture and develop these skills.”